Picking

 Slide to confirm

-During the picking process, the user can pause a picking task by clicking the X in the upper left corner of the screen.
-The picked items will be saved, allowing for easy resumption of the previously paused task.
+During the picking process, the user can pause a picking task by clicking the X in the upper-left corner of the screen.
+The picked items are saved, allowing the user to resume the task later.

-The picking task does not have a specific paused status, but it is clear in the task overview that items have already been picked.
+The picking task does not have a specific "paused" status, but the task overview clearly shows that some items have already been picked.

 X in task